cedadev/cis/doc/subsetting.rst

 ``<limits>``
   is a comma separated sequence of one or more coordinate range assignments of the form ``variable=[start,end]`` or ``variable=[value]`` in which

-    * ``variable`` is the name of the variable to be subsetted, or one of x, y, z or t, which refer to longitude, latitude, altitude or time, respectively.
+    * ``variable`` is the name of the variable to be subsetted, this can be the variable name (as it is in the data file) or it's CF standard name.
+    It is also possible to use axes name shorthands such as x, y, z or t - which *usually* refer to longitude, latitude, altitude or time, respectively.
+    However this approach can lead to confusion as these shorthands can be overridden by the files themselves, or the data readers, and may not always behave as expected.
+    For example when specifying 'z' for a gridded hybrid height file, this may well refer to model level number rather than altitude.
+For this reason it is often safer to use variable names explicitly.
     * ``start`` is the value at the start of the coordinate range to be included
     * ``end`` is the value at the end of the coordinate range to be included
     * ``value`` is taken as the start and end value.